Willis Meadows elected chair of Greenville County Council

 GREENVILLE, S.C.
-(WSPA)- Greenville County Councilmembers have elected Willis Meadows to be their chair.
+(WSPA) – Greenville County Councilmembers elected Willis Meadows to be their chair.
 Meadows beat Liz Seman 7-5.

 Meadows said the position is not about him.